-Route: Jungle Trek to Machu Picchu
+Everything you need to know about the Jungle Trek to Machu Picchu

-Day 1: Cusco to Abra Malaga
+- First day: Cusco to Abra Malaga

 The first day of the Jungle Trek to Machu Picchu begins with a scenic ride up through beautiful Andean mountains to Ollantaytambo, in the Sacred Valley of the Incas.
 You will stop to take in some of the sights.
 Then, the bus climbs up to the top of the impressive Abra Malaga Pass that sets at 4,200 meters above sea level… The adventure has just begun!

 High in the Andes Mountains, you will start the first activity of the Jungle Trek to Machu Picchu: Mountain biking.
 The descent will start with a chilly breeze caressing your cheeks while admiring the breathtaking and stunning surrounding scenery through curvy roads and steep drop-offs.
 The ride is entirely downhill so there is practically no need to pedal during the entire ride.
 A very thrilling ride!
 Without a doubt, one of the most exciting things to do in Machu Picchu.